-We divided the results for binomial phenotypes, the presentation is divided into two groups corresponding to the grand mean m0.
-The first group shows the results for a balanced case rate (50%), and the second group shows the results for an imbalanced case rate (7.8%).
-For each group, there were six scenarios similar to the Gaussian scenarios.
+For binomial phenotype into 2 groups corresponding to the grand mean m0.
+The first group shows the results of balanced case rate (50%), followed by results of imbalanced case rate (7.8%).
+Each group present 6 scenarios similar to the Gaussian scenarios.
 For Poisson phenotypes, the layout is the same as binomial phenotypes.

 Results and scripts

-In this section outlines the performance of various variance loci tests by the distribution of phenotypes.
-We used R scripts to generate the phenotype, execute and summarize the simulation in figures.
+This section we present performance of various variance loci tests by the distribution of phenotypes.
+We used R scripts to generate phenotype, execute and summarize the simulation in figures.
 The GitHub link to the corresponding script is under each figure.

 Gaussian phenotype